Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: Historical Interpretation

-One hundred thousand people in Tokyo and surrounding areas died in the Great Kanto Earthquake in 1923.
-In addition to this massive human suffering, the Tokyo rice exchange building was completely destroyed, and rice futures dealings stopped for two months.
-Also destroyed in a fire was 75\% of the government's rice, 267 thousand {\it koku}, which had been stored in the area surrounding Tokyo.
-The government thus transported 456 thousand {\it koku} of rice from western Japan to help the victims and sold it at the official price in Tokyo, Yokohama, and Yokosuka.
-Because of these disruptions to the rice market, market efficiency in the rice exchanges fell markedly.
-However, after the exchanges restarted in November 1923, their market efficiency again improved despite the delivery of Korean rice in the exchanges (see Table \ref{ei_table1}), resulting from differences in quality between domestic and Korean rice.
+About 100,000 people in Tokyo and surrounding areas died in the Great Kanto Earthquake in 1923.
+In addition to this massive human suffering, the Tokyo rice exchange building was destroyed, and rice futures dealings stopped for two months.
+In addition, a fire destroyed 75\% of the government's rice, or 267,000 {\it koku}, which had been stored in the area surrounding Tokyo.
+Therefore, the government transported 456,000 {\it koku} of rice from western Japan to help the earthquake victims and sold it at the official price in Tokyo, Yokohama, and Yokosuka.
+Because of these disruptions to the rice market, market efficiency of the rice exchanges fell markedly.
+In particular, the government attempted to control the supply–demand of the rice spot market in the aftermath of earthquake.
+Under this situation, traders in the exchanges could no longer expect fluctuations in the rice price, since the policy to help the earthquake victims affected the price formation of rice.
+That is, traders faced great uncertainty in the exchanges.
+However, after the exchanges restarted in November 1923, their market efficiency again improved despite the delivery of Korean rice on the exchanges (see Table \ref{ei_table1}), resulting from differences in quality between domestic and Korean rice.

-\subsubsection{The 1920s Policy for Uniform Rice Quality}
+\subsection{The 1920s Policy for Uniform Rice Quality}